PedanticHacker/ReChess/README.md

 - **PySide6**: A framework for developing cross-platform GUI apps
 - **python-chess**: A library for developing chess apps

-### Is there any 3rd-party software used?
+### Is there any 3rd-party software integrated?

 Yes.
-ReChess uses **Stockfish**, a powerful UCI chess engine for playing and analyzing.
+ReChess integrates **Stockfish**, a powerful UCI chess engine for playing and analyzing a standard chess game.

 ## What features does ReChess provide?

-You get all the basic features for playing chess:
+You get all the basic features for playing standard chess:

 - chess clocks
 - SVG chessboard